tur-learning/final-exam-HultzHubbard/final-project/README.md

 # Flow
 1. downloads pictures from photos.zip
+2. gets user input on if there are new zip files to download
+3. gets user input on if there are photos they want to add or delete from the relevent files for the program
-2. resets config.json to default (everything false)
+4. resets config.json to default (everything false)
-3. user inputs whether they want to process images first or not
+5. user inputs whether they want to process images first or not
-4. user inputs whether they want to use dust3r or mast3r 3D image generators
+6. user inputs whether they want to use dust3r or mast3r 3D image generators
-5. computer uses inputs to determin whether or not to process images and which generator to use
+7. computer uses inputs to determin whether or not to process images and which generator to use
-6. path determined by the computer is then executed
+8. path determined by the computer is then executed
-7. result is stored in model.glb
+9. result is stored in model.glb
-8. run "python -m http.server"
+10. run "python -m http.server"